 Food blogging is tough.
 It's competitive, both in the recipes you cook up and the photos you create.
 Working as a professional food photographer is even more demanding of beautiful imagery.

-So as a food blogger and a working food photographer, I saw that real good information was rare, which is why I decided to create this Food Photography Masterclass.
+So as a food blogger and a working food photographer, I saw that real good information was rare, which is why I decided to create this food photography course online.

 I’m really proud of this course.
 I created it with the sole intention of inspiring other photographers and foodies to start cooking up great food images!

-This is not just a lighting course, although you’ll learn how to create beautiful light for food photography.
+This is not just a lighting course, although you’ll learn how to create the best light for food photography.

 It’s not a course in silly styling or camera tricks, you'll learn how to style with purpose and make that camera work for you.
 This is a course where storytelling is at the core of everything I show you.

-Make huge leaps right now in your food photography and jump on over to the store to find out what each lesson serves up!
+Make huge leaps right now in your food photos and jump on over to the store to find out what each lesson serves up!